Surfaces that become isotopic after Dehn filling: Introduction

 \begin{cor} Let $M$ be a compact, orientable, irreducible 3-manifold with a torus boundary component, $T$.
 Then there is a finite set of slopes $\Omega$ on $T$ such that for any slope $\alpha$ on $T$ that meets every slope $\omega \in \Omega$ at least twice, there is a bijection between the set of closed, connected, 2-sided, essential surfaces of $M$ and the set of of closed, connected, 2-sided, essential surfaces of $M(\alpha)$, where the elements of each set are considered unique up to isotopy. \end{cor}

 Our proofs are conducted in the filled manifold $M(\alpha)$, where we consider separately the cases that an essential surface $F$ compresses to a surface $G$, in the case of Theorem \ref{t:MainCompressionTheorem}, or becomes isotopic to a different surface $G$, in the case of Theorem \ref{t:MainIsotopyTheorem}.
 In Section~\ref{s:CompressingSequences} we construct a {\it compressing sequence}, a sequence of surfaces that starts with $F$, ends with $G$, and both encodes compressions and discretizes isotopies that pass through the core of the attached solid torus.
 Certain elements of a minimal compressing sequence behave like the thick levels for a knot in thin position.
-In particular, every compressing or bridge compressing disk on one side of a thick level meets every compressing or bridge compressing disk on the other side.
-In Section~\ref{s:isotopic} we deal with the two resulting cases: either the core can be isotoped into the thick level, or the thick level can be made almost normal in a triangulation of $M$ \cite{bachman:98}.
-The former corresponds to the annular case and we conclude that $\alpha$ meets one of the finitely many slopes bounding essential surfaces exactly once.
-In the second case, $\alpha$ is one of the finite number of slopes \cite{JacoSedgwick} bounding an almost normal surface.
+In particular, there are compressing disks on both sides of such a surface, and every compressing disk on one side meets every compressing disk on the other (Corollary \ref{c:newsi}).
+By \cite{bss}, such a thick level must therefore be strongly irreducible and $\bdy$-strongly irreducible (and hence its boundary slope is in a finite set by \cite{bdts} and \cite{JacoSedgwick}), or its boundary slope meets the boundary slope of an incompressible, $\bdy$-incompressible surface (a finite set by \cite{hatcher}) at most once.
+It follows that $\alpha$ is therefore in a predetermined finite set of slopes $\Omega$, or meets one of the slopes in $\Omega$ once.
+In Section~\ref{s:isotopic} we show that in the latter case the core of the attached solid torus can be isotoped into every thick level, giving a level isotopy from $F$ to $G$.